Justsenger/ExHyperV/README.md

 When enabled, uses hardware features (AMD SEV or Intel TDX) to encrypt memory data in real-time.
 Even the host cannot read the memory data.
 Enabling this adds slight memory latency and increased CPU load.

+> [!CAUTION]
+> The following are experimental features.
+Use with caution.

+##### Memory Mapping Mode
+Controls the physical backend allocation method for virtual machine memory.
+Three modes are available: Physical Mapping Mode, Virtual Mapping Mode, and Hybrid Mapping Mode.

+##### Memory Access Monitoring Granularity
+Configures the Hypervisor's tracking policy for virtual machine memory read/write behavior, with two dimensions:
+- Monitor State: Disable tracking, enable tracking, or configure per processor node.
+- Page Granularity: The minimum memory unit for tracking.
+Options: auto-assign, standard granularity (4KB), large page granularity (2MB), huge page granularity (1GB).
+Smaller granularity means higher precision but greater overhead.

+##### Intel SGX Confidential Computing
+Uses Intel SGX to carve out a hardware-level isolated secure Enclave inside the processor.
+Code and data within the Enclave are completely invisible to the host during runtime.
+- Confidential Memory Size: Total physical memory allocated for secure Enclave use, in MB.
+Minimum 2MB, must be a multiple of 2MB.
+- Authorization Control Mode: Controls the Enclave's launch authorization method.
+No Access means fully controlled by the platform; Read Only means reading the launch control MSR; Read/Write means the VM manages Enclave authorization itself.
+- MSR Runtime Control Default: The initial value of the SGX launch control register, a 64-bit hexadecimal string.
+Only effective when Authorization Control Mode is set to Read/Write.

+##### Memory Optimization
+Three independent memory performance optimization switches.
+- Memory Activity Hints: Reports hot/cold memory page information from inside the VM to the Hypervisor, helping the host make smarter memory reclamation and paging decisions, reducing performance jitter under memory pressure.
+- Paravirtualized Paging Optimization: Enables heuristic page faults, where the VM proactively notifies the Hypervisor of page fault events, reducing unnecessary interception overhead and improving throughput for memory-intensive workloads.
+- Independent Compressed Memory Pool: Allocates a dedicated memory compression storage area for the VM.
+When host memory is tight, it prioritizes compression over swapping to disk, reducing memory reclamation latency.

+##### NUMA Node Memory Block Limit
+Manually limits the maximum number of memory blocks observable on a single virtual NUMA node.
+Adjusting this value controls the NUMA topology awareness range of the OS inside the VM, avoiding performance degradation caused by cross-node access.
+When modifying large-page memory configuration, this value is automatically aligned to prevent configuration conflicts.

+##### Dynamic Memory Adjustment Stride
+Configures the minimum step size for each dynamic memory scaling operation.
+Options: small page (4KB), large page (2MB), huge page (1GB), or disable alignment constraints.
+The stride unit should be consistent with the memory page size configuration; otherwise dynamic memory adjustment may fail.

+##### Hardware Accelerated Extension (CXL)
+- CXL Support: Enables CXL (Compute Express Link) high-speed bus protocol support, allowing the virtual machine to access expanded memory devices mounted via the CXL interface.
+- Physical Pinning: Enables GPA Pinning, locking the VM's physical address space in host memory and disabling swapping or migration.
+Suitable for scenarios with extreme memory latency sensitivity or requiring stable DMA mapping.

 ---
 ### Storage
 > [!NOTE]